Oichkatzelesfrettschen/plan9port/README.md

 This is a port of many Plan 9 libraries and programs to Unix.
+[REFACTOR TO C17 EDITION!]

 Installation
 ------------